Advanced History & Theory 2 PG (9781.3)

 Extensions & Late submissions

 All assessment items will be submitted online via the unit canvas site.
-Except for manifestos, the first page of each assessment submission should include the following information:
+Except for photomontages, the first page of each assessment submission should include the following information:

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.